loadingio/ldview/README.md

  - `ctx`
  - `ctxs`

+It's also possible to recursively apply ldview.
+For more information, check `Recursive Views and Template` section below.

+### partial rendering

 After initialization, You probably will want to update some elements instead of updating every node.
 Just pass target names into render function: